krapjost/krapjost.github.io/content/resume.md

 <div class="verse">

-&nbsp;Once i love to draw things, and now i love to build something work.<br />
+&nbsp;i love to draw, and now i love to build something work.<br />
 I started programming with the thought of wanting to build something fun and new.<br />
 I want to work for the joy of process, not for the goal itself.<br />